ayub56/snfc-portal/README.md

 # snfc-portal
-thsi is na school management system name"snfc-portal" .
+This is a school management system name"snfc-portal" .